Anti-Corruption Policy

 Guideline

-The Bank has a policy to not make political contributions to gain contracts or business advantages, including not make contributions to any political campaigns or activities of any politicians or political parties.
-An exception to the previous statement exists only if the Bank may make a contribution to support democracy that is proper and permitted by law.
+The Bank has a policy to not make political contributions to gain contracts or business advantages, including not making contributions to any political campaigns or the activities of any politicians or political parties.
+An exception to the previous statement exists only if the Bank decides to make a contribution to support democracy that is proper and permitted by law.

 Charitable Contribution